tobiasmoller27/nc_lp_paper/README.md

 ./run_GAT.sh
 ```

 This will produce a directory called `runs`, with folders containing the results for each dataset, named after the model, dataset and the timestamp of completion.
+In the folder, results are stored in two `.npy` files per dataset: one containing the NC test scores and one containing the LP test scores of the run.